 Working with field recordings, laptop, guitar, and vocal, Rick uses deep listening, tape collage and improvisation.
 Rick has performed in numerous New England art galleries, performance spaces, rock clubs, and bars.
 (Lowell MA)

 Bass guitar and DIY digital instruments in as many widely varied situations as I can put myself in.
-Right now I participate in a few different ongoing improvisation collectives, lead a couple bands that perform my compositions, perform solo electronic music, and play bass in soul/blues band.
+Robert participated in a few different ongoing improvisation collectives, led a couple bands that perform his compositions, perform solo electronic music, and played bass in soul/blues band.
 Robert passed away in October 2020.
-(Westfield MA) thumbknuckle.net/
+(Westfield MA) thumbknuckle.net/, obituary

 He makes art.